TeamYukki/YukkiMusicBot/README.md

 <h2 align="center">
-   Install Locally Or On A VPS
+   Install Locally or On a VPS(Debian based)
 </h2>